Hospital continuous potassium monitoring

 Sensirion SLF3S-0600F liquid flow sensorOrderable microflow validation for sample refresh and valid trend windows; 48 x 15.5 x 8.9 mm.$115-$205$20-$45 integrated/OEM

-Bartels mp6 micropump plus driverCompact controlled flow for calibration/sample loop; 30 x 15 x 3.8 mm, 0-8 mL/min liquid.$120-$250$15-$35 OEM or alternate pump
+Bartels mp6-liq micropump plus exact driverCompact controlled flow for the non-clinical standard/sample loop; 30 x 15 x 3.8 mm, 32 µL internal volume, up to roughly 6 mL/min water.
+The pump requires a high-voltage Bartels driver.$160-$320$15-$35 OEM or alternate pump

-Two transparent flow-cell bodies, fittings, tubing, KCl standards, waste capturePhysical bench loop: 1/4-28 fittings, PMMA/COC/COP flow body, KCl reservoirs, waste path.
-Two bodies avoid a redesign if one is damaged or contaminated.$700-$1,200$8-$25 molded cassette before sterile pack
+Two transparent flow-cell bodies, fittings, tubing, KCl standards, waste capturePhysical bench loop: 1/4-28 fittings, PMMA/COC/COP flow body, KCl reservoirs, waste path, and a duplicate wet path.$1,200-$2,000$8-$25 molded cassette before sterile pack

 At scaleDisposable cassette target COGS: roughly $18-$45 before sterile packaging and QA at low production maturity, with a long-term target around $12-$25.
 Reusable reader target COGS: roughly $180-$350 early, $90-$180 mature, excluding clinical service and support.